Authentic Materials: How To Find Them And How To Use Them

 - Authentic materials expose your learners to real language as it is used in the real world.
 It is not the language of coursebooks, which has been graded to a certain level.
-There is nothing wrong with the materials in coursebooks but there is a need to expose your students to language that is not graded specifically for their level.
+There is a need to expose your students to language that is not graded specifically for their level.

-- Authentic materials introduce our learners not only to real language but also real contexts and situations.
+- Authentic materials introduce our learners to real contexts and situations.
 They connect our learners to the English-speaking world.
-This makes them inherently interesting, and if the lessons are interesting, our learners will be more invested in the lessons and consequently learn more.
+This makes them inherently interesting.
+If the lessons are interesting, our learners will be more invested in the lessons and consequently learn more.

 - Authentic materials are confidence boosters.
 EFL learners expect to be able to handle an ELT coursebook so when they do there is no cause for celebration.
-When they read and understand a magazine article from an English magazine, on the other hand, there is a real satisfaction in their achievement.
-Understanding an authentic text is no easy task, so your students will need help from you in the form of scaffolding, but with time and assistance it is totally possible for even lower level learners to interact with authentic materials.
+When they read and understand a magazine article from an English magazine, there is a real satisfaction in their achievement.
+Understanding an authentic text is no easy task, so your students will need help from you in the form of scaffolding.
+With time and assistance it’s possible for even lower level learners to interact with authentic materials.

 - Authentic materials are usually free.
 It may take some time and effort to find appropriate authentic materials and you may need to adapt them slightly for your purposes, but authentic materials are, for the most part, free and readily available.

-How can we use authentic materials in the EFL classroom?
+Teaching with authentic materials in the EFL classroom

 The first step is to identify your students’ needs.
 Finding out why they want to learn English and specifically what language they need to accomplish their goals will inform what authentic texts you will choose.

-Instead, you will find that your text should be a bit challenging for your learners, no matter their level.
+Instead, your text should be a bit challenging for your learners, no matter their level.
 If it’s too challenging, a simple way to lower the level without rewriting it is to shorten it.
-Also remember, it is the difficulty of the task that is more important than the difficulty of the text.
+The difficulty of the task is more important than the difficulty of the text.

-Finally, don’t be afraid to make extensive use of your materials.
+Finally, make extensive use of your materials.
 Authentic materials provide a wealth of learning opportunities and finding them can take time.
 Don’t make the mistake of using a text for a five-minute activity and then throwing it away.
 Find ways to increase the usefulness of the text to make them work for you.